1.In

 45. Eliot’s theory of “objective correlative” appeared in his essay entitled:

-(A) Three voices of Poetry
+(A) Three voices

 (B) Tradition and the Individual Talent